Cleanup underway after woman backs car into Middleton ice cream shop

 MIDDLETON, MASS.
-(WHDH) - A car crashed into a popular ice cream shop in Middleton Thursday night leaving a path of destruction in its wake.
+(WHDH) - A car crashed into a popular ice cream shop in Middleton Thursday night.

-Broken glass and debris littered the parking lot outside Richardson’s Ice Cream shop after a woman backed her car into the stand around 8 p.m.
+Broken glass and debris littered the parking lot outside Richardson’s Ice Cream shop after a woman backed her car into the stand around 8 p.m., according to fire officials.

 She was taken to a hospital with minor injuries.